The Erawan Group is managed on

 Sub-committees are as follows:

-There also were the appointment of sub-committees at the management level to support the management performance in accordance with the good corporate governance principle.
-The sub-committees are as follows:
+There also were the appointment of Sub-committees at the management level to support the management performance in accordance with the good corporate governance principle.
+The Sub-committees are as follows:

 Role and Responsibilities of the Board of Directors and the Sub-Committee